epai/snail/README.md

 [![Ball Demo (with bounce!)](https://j.gifs.com/MQ9WMO.gif)](https://github.com/epai/snail/blob/master/bounce.py)

 ## Implementation
 Snail uses a simple sampling update strategy like yampa[^2].
-While this strategy has drawbacks (computationally intensive to sample on regular intervals and latency is bound by sampling rate[^4]), it’s simple to implement, which helps eliminate bugs such as glitches[^5].
+While this strategy has drawbacks (computationally intensive to sample on regular intervals and latency is bound by sampling rate[^4]), it is simple to implement, which helps eliminate bugs such as glitches[^5].

 ### Engine
 On every sampling tick, the engine performs updates in a few steps:

 1. Accesses current values for all behaviors and entities.
 This is to ensure any `print` calls run.
 2. Each behavior and entity gets updated.
 	- Each behavior keeps track of a `dirty` flag that indicates whether it has been updated.
-If `dirty` is False, this means the update already happened and shouldn’t be repeated.
+If `dirty` is False, this means the update already happened and should not be repeated.
-	- Updating an Entity involves updating each of the Reactive attributes in that entity, as well as reactors associated with that entity.
+	- Updating an `Entity` involves updating each of the Reactive attributes in that entity, as well as any reactors associated with that entity.
 	- Since reactors may change Reactive attributes (which other Reactives may depend on), the system uses special `Alias` behaviors, which allows the behaviors to be swapped under an indirection layer.
 This prevents attributes from depending on stale behaviors that got overriden.
 3. Each behavior and entity gets dirtied (i.e. the `dirty` flag gets set to `False`, so updates can be performed fresh on the next tick).

 ### Behavior Initiation
-Like yampa[^3], snail sidesteps the time-space-leakage problem mentioned in the PFRP paper[^2] by using Behavior Functions and having a specific instantiation process:  Behavior Functions don’t “start” until they’ve been mapped to a specific Behavior.
+Like yampa[^3], snail sidesteps the time-space-leakage problem mentioned in the PFRP paper[^2] by using BFs and having a specific instantiation process:  BFs do not “start” until they’ve been mapped to a specific Behavior.

 ### Extensibility
 Snail was designed to be extensible.
-New Behavior and Behavior Functions can be implemented by subclassing the `Behavior` and `BehaviorFunction` classes respectively.
+New Behavior and BFs can be implemented by subclassing the `Behavior` and `BehaviorFunction` classes respectively.
 A caveat is that any new `Behavior` or `BehaviorFunction` classes must be non-blocking (important when defining new forms of IO, like mouse input).

 New `Behavior` classes need only subclass the `curr` and `update` methods, and optionally the `make_dirty` method if it encapsulates another Behavior.
 New `BehaviorFunction` classes must specify some `transition` function.
 State can be stored as in any other python object through the `__init__` or elsewhere.